The process and content are without parallel. As B.H. Roberts said 100 years ago, “Match it!” Turns out, the Book of Mormon is matchless.

 From the fun-loving, light-hearted 3 Mormons:

 Critics frequently compare LDS witnesses to those who claim to see the virgin Mary (or Bigfoot or still others).
 Similar?
-Nope.
+Not more than superficially.

-Do 3 people see Mary or Bigfoot simultaneously?
+Do 3 or even 8 people see Mary or Bigfoot simultaneously?
 Hear Mary’s voice together?
 Videotape Bigfoot in daylight hours?
 See a table full of Catholic relics, shown to the 3 one by one?
 Then hear God command them to testify?

 No. From my experience, Bigfoot and Mary witnesses are similar: no lasting evidence.
 And testimonies almost always wilt under cross-examination or sustained questioning.